Epping Forest Walks: The Best London Day Hike

 There are a number of marked walking trails in Epping Forest such as the Beech Trail (2.5 miles), Gifford Trail (1.25 miles), Chestnut Trail (3.25 miles) and Holly Trail (2.5 miles).

-From Chingford station, this fantastic 11km, 3-hour circular hike that will take you through some of the best parts of Epping Forest.
+From Chingford station, this fantastic 11km, 3-hour circular hike will take you through some of the best parts of Epping Forest.

-When exiting the station, walk towards Royal Forest Hotel and Butlers Pond where you will see a trail that leads you to the Connaught Water lake.
+When exiting the station, walk towards Royal Forest Hotel and Butlers Pond where you will see a trail that leads you to the Connaught Water Lake.
 The lake is absolutely stunning and popular with dog walkers, however, once you leave this part of the forest the number of people on the trails greatly reduces.

 At High Beach, you’re about two-thirds of the way into the hike so if you need some extra energy there is a pub where you can stop for a meal.

-From High Beach, it’s essentially one path to follow all the way back towards Chingford station which will including walking through some dense forest and open fields as you get closer to the station.
+From High Beach, it’s essentially one path to follow all the way back towards Chingford station which will include walking through some dense forest and open fields as you get closer to the station.

 Other Epping Forest Walks